gaborvecsei/gaborvecsei.github.io/_posts/2021-06-14-Mad-Money-Backtesting.md

 <img src="https://raw.githubusercontent.com/gaborvecsei/Mad-Money-Backtesting/master/art/flat_data_preview.png" width="600" alt="flatdata">

 This is all achieved with *GitHub Actions*.
-Without going into the details it's just this simple:
+Without going into the details it's as simple as:
-- Setup the workflow
+- Checkout master branch
 - Prepare Python with the necessary dependencies
-- Use the scraper code to get and transform the data
+- Use the scraper code to retrieve and transform the data
-- If there was a change in the contents then let's commit it
+- If there was a change in the contents of the `.csv` file, then let's commit it
 - Enjoy the fruits of this really cool feature

+(Idea is from *[7]*)

 # Backtesting